ibexa/documentation-developer/docs/extending/extending_online_editor.md

 #### Note box

-You can create a custom style that will place a paragraph in a note box:
+You can create a custom style that places a paragraph in a note box:

 ![Example of a note box custom style](img/oe_custom_style_note_box.png)